This post may contain affiliate links. Please see our disclosure policy for more details.

 1. Grab your food processor or blender and add the yogurt, lemon juice, frozen peach slices and banana.
 Blend!
 If using a Vitamix, like me, be sure to use the tamper that comes with it.

-2. Give it a taste and add honey (not for babies) or maple syrup, if desired.
+2. Give it a taste and add honey or maple syrup, if desired.
+If serving to babies, I recommend reading this guide on sugar for babies first.

 3. Enjoy immediately or freeze.